martinezah/bastion/README.md

 EC2 Rotating Backup Framework

 Bastion is a simple framework for automating backup rotations of EC2 volumes.
-It allows your to specify multiple backup rotation schemes, and apply those to the servers in your infrastructure.
+It allows you to specify multiple backup rotation schemes, and apply those to the servers in your infrastructure.
 A cron job manages the creation of new snapshots as well as retention and purging of older snapshots.

 Configuration
 -------